JRMeyer/jrmeyer.github.io/_posts/2018-07-02-mozilla-kyrgyz-common-voice.markdown

 We took two main steps to add Kyrgyz to the Common Voice project:

-1) translate the user interface and information into Kyrgyz
+1. Translate the user interface and information into Kyrgyz
-2) collect text sentences which users will read out-loud
+2. Collect text sentences which users will read out-loud

 ### Translation